YuryChebiryak/jaffle-shop-data-contract/readme.md

 ## Prerequisites

 - Python 3.9+ installed
-- Access to your data postgres
+- Access to your data in a Postgres database

 ## Setup